 - Limp arm

-- Newborn is not moving the upper or lower arm or hand
+- Newborn is not moving the lower or upper arm or hand

-- Absent Moro Reflex (an involuntary reflex to stimulation) on the affected side
+- Absent Moro Reflex (a normal involuntary reflex) on the affected side

 - Decreased grip on the affected side

-- Arm flexed (bent) at elbow and held against body
+- Affected arm flexed (bent) at elbow and held against body

-Erb’s Palsy is a birth injury sometimes caused by medical malpractice.
-A lawyer experienced with Erb’s Palsy causes can determine if there is a case for an Erb’s Palsy malpractice lawsuit, which may lead to a financial settlement.
+An experienced Erb's Palsy lawyer can determine if there is a case for an Erb’s Palsy malpractice lawsuit, which may lead to a financial settlement.

-If you are concerned about Erb’s Palsy, call Sokolove Law today at 866-562-5292 or fill out the form on this page to request a free no-obligation legal consultation.
+If you are concerned about Erb’s Palsy, call Sokolove Law today at 866-562-5292 or start a free legal case review.